lifemapper/core/docs/adminUser/rocksTroubleshooting.rst

    rocks sync users
    rocks run host compute "411get --all; service autofs restart"

 #.
+If lmwriter home dir is still unavailable, check status of rpcbind on nodes, restart if dead.

+#.
 Test by logging into nodes as lmwriter user, home dir should be available with
    lmwriter r/w permissions